 What is vitamin D

 Vitamin D helps your body absorb the calcium it needs to keep your bones and muscles strong and healthy.
+In more recent years, studies have shown that Vitamin D also improves your health and strengthen your immune system.
 People with very low levels of vitamin D (moderate to severe deficiency) are also at risk of developing health problems.

 Most people get their vitamin D when they expose bare skin to ultraviolet B (UVB) light from the sun.
 Food alone cannot provide an adequate amount of vitamin D and most people are reliant on sun exposure to reach recommended levels.
 Foods that contain small amounts of vitamin D include fatty fish (such as salmon, mackerel and herring), liver, eggs, margarines and some milk products.

 The amount of time you need in the sun depends on several things, including where you live, the season, time of day, your skin colour and the amount of skin exposed.
-However, during summer, most people can get adequate vitamin D from just 15-25 minutes outside between 10am and 2pm.
+However, during summer, most people with fare skin can get adequate vitamin D from just 15-25 minutes of sun exposure between 10am and 2pm.
 Always follow safe sun guidelines because too much sun can increase your risk of skin cancer and may cause the vitamin D in your skin to break down.

 You may be at risk of vitamin D deficiency if you: